-Additionally, there is evidence of even older races, some of whom have been previously considered to be only mythological in nature (i.e. satyrs, minotaurs, etc.) Artifacts of these extinct races are frequently uncovered in previously buried tombs, caves and other geological and constructed locations.
+Additionally, there is evidence of even older races, some of whom have been previously considered to be only mythological in nature (E.G. satyr, minotaur, and others.)
+Artifacts of these extinct races are frequently uncovered in previously buried tombs, caves and other geological and constructed locations.

 What little is known of the eons of sentient history before the arrival of humans in the world, has been gathered mainly from Elven sources and folklore.
 So far, it is Elves who have provided the oldest timeline extant, which places the present date (514 Human Era, or HE) at 2673 Sylvandor.
-The Sylvandor calendar apparently dates from the founding of the (perhaps mythical) Elven kingdom of Sylvandor which, according to legend, exists in deep forests far south behind the wall of mist.
+The Sylvandor calendar apparently dates from the founding of the Elven kingdom of Sylvandor which, according to legend, exists in deep forests far to the south and west beyond Tantallon.
 In any event, the five elven clans (Amros, Glendoriel, Midiar, Sethic, and Turgon) which affiliated themselves into the Eldar Coalition in the year 2098 Sylvandor were already of ancient origin.

 All three major races lived in relative respect, if not harmony, and were able to co-exist peaceably because of differences in geographical preference.
 In addition, there appears to have been a loose confederation of races at times of peril, probably at times of attack from orc kingdoms to the West.

-Orcs have apparently been depised by all three indigenous races from time immemorial, because of their rapacity, propensity to violence, and general foul behavior and appearance.
+Orcs have apparently been despised by all three indigenous races from time immemorial, because of their rapacity, propensity to violence, and general foul behavior and appearance.
 Being short-lived yet rapid breeders (in these respects resembling humans) they were constantly in search of additional land.
-In addition, orcs apparently used their smaller and weaker racial cousins, the goblins, as slave labour, and for this were despised.
-(The ancient underground goblin community of Ravel has been rumoured to have been founded in approximately the year 900 Sylvandor by a group of runaway goblin slaves.)
+In addition, orcs apparently used their smaller and weaker racial cousins, the goblins, as slave labor, and for this were despised.
+The ancient underground goblin community of Ravel has been rumored to have been founded in approximately the year 900 Sylvandor by a group of runaway goblin slaves.

 Elves, however, were the preeminent race in the area.
 It is obvious from the affinity of elves to this world, and from the importance that magic-users have played throughout the world's history, that this area of land has some particular closeness with the forces of the unseen and the invisible.
-The drow elves, for example, have refused to leave their ancient ancestral cave-temple to their ancient deity Lolth, because they apparently believe that this land, and only this land, possesses that occult and spiritual significance which permits the god to reveal itself to the believers in some visible form.
+The Drow elves, for example, have refused to leave their ancient ancestral cave-temple of their ancient deity Losoth, because they apparently believe that this land, and only this land, possesses that occult and spiritual significance which permits the god to reveal itself to the believers in some visible form.

 Apparently a mutual fascination between human and elves kept the two races living in increasing proximity for the first two centuries after the founding of Tantallon.
 However, humans are by nature short-lived, questing and imperial, and the rapid growth of the human population, combined with territorial expansion and human treatment of the land itself, seems to have resulted in almost inevitable human-elf conflict.
 A long series of Elf-Human Wars (considered by the near-immortal Elven race to be in actuality one War) erupted in approximately 1850 Sylvandor, and continued for over 300 years.
-It is apparently during this period when necromancers first emerged, the original necros being drow elf mages who developed spells which could revivify human corpses and then turn them back upon their own troops.
-(The shifting of necromancy from drow to predominantly Dwarven occurs later, when cave-dwelling Drow traded their knowledge of necromancy to Dwarves in exchange for various mage caves.
-Necromancy has since fallen out of favor with most elves.)
+It is apparently during this period when necromancers first emerged, the original necromancers being Drow elf mages who developed spells which could revivify human corpses and then turn them back upon their own troops.
+The shifting of necromancy from Drow to predominantly Dwarven occurs later, when cave-dwelling Drow traded their knowledge of necromancy to Dwarves in exchange for various magic caves.
+Necromancy has since fallen out of favor with most elves.

 The Elf-Human Wars were not just physically destructive, but were also psychically debilitating for both races.
-A peace movement was eventually begun by like-thinking elves, half-elves, and humans, who consolidated themselves into the community called the Eldar.
-After years of negotiation, the Eldar were able to encourage Bardoz, a legendary half-elf, to broker a peace between the Elven forces and the human tribes, who had been banded together and fighting under the leadership of a mighty khan Rogan.
-The peace treaty stipulated that the majority of Elves would emigrate southward, towards the forests around Sylvandor, and that humans would retain territoriality over the present world.
+A peace movement was eventually begun by like-thinking elves, half-elves, and humans, who consolidated themselves into the guild called the Eldar.
+After years of negotiation, the Eldar were able to encourage Bardoz, a legendary half-elf, to broker a peace between the Elven forces and the human tribes, who had banded together and were fighting under the leadership of a mighty khan named Rogan.
+The peace treaty stipulated that the majority of Elves would emigrate towards the forests around Sylvandor, and that humans would retain territoriality over the present world.
 Those elves and half-elves who wished to remain within this world could do so, with their center in the village of Duender.
-However, the impassable mist to the south, which begins just beyond Duender, was raised by powerful Elven mages to guarantee that bloodshed between the races could be stilled for a time.
-(Recent reports and rumors indicate that the mist may actually be dispelled within the near future.)